Will Oracle Corporation (ORCL) benefit from Wall Street bulls Calls?

 Analyst recommendations provided by FactSet shows that the consensus forecast for Oracle Corporation (ORCL) is at an average rating of 2.90.

-Oracle Corporation is expected to release its quarterly report on 03/12/2020 and earnings per share for the current quarter are estimated at $0.96 with sales reaching $9.76B over the same period.
+Oracle Corporation is expected to release its quarterly report on 06/17/2020 and earnings per share for the current quarter are estimated at $1.23 with sales reaching $11.31B over the same period.
 The EPS is expected to grow by 16.10% this year, but quarterly earnings will post 1.00% year-over-year.
+Quarterly sales are estimated to grow 1.50% in year-over-year returns.

 Oracle Corporation (ORCL) Top Institutional Holders